 Contact email@example.com for information on the patient orientation, which will give you the opportunity to become trained in patient engagement principles to become a certified REACHnet Patient Adviser.

 To learn more about how patients are involved on REACHnet, you can hear stories from our patient partners by clicking here.

-What is the approval process after submitting my request for services form through ECO?
+What is the process after submitting my request for services through ECO?

 A REACHnet team member will review your request and get back to you within 5 business days with any clarifying questions.

-Query requests will be fulfilled in 3-4 weeks by a REACHnet analyst, depending on complexity, time sensitivity, and required data elements.
+Query requests will be fulfilled in 3-4 weeks, depending on complexity, time sensitivity, and required data elements.

-Prospective research requests are routed to our research director, who will follow up with you directly within 5 business days to set up a discussion about how REACHnet can help with your project’s needs.
+Prospective research requests are routed to our research director, who will follow up with you directly within 5 business days to discuss how REACHnet may help with your project’s needs.

-Engagement services requests are routed to our engagement director, who will follow up with you directly within 5 business days to set up a discussion about how REACHnet can help with your project’s stakeholder engagement needs.
+Engagement services requests are routed to our engagement director, who will follow up with you within 5 business days to discuss how REACHnet may help with your project’s stakeholder engagement needs.

 Who do I contact if I have questions about the submission process?